Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Introduction

 Despite the current enthusiasm for synthetic data sampled from generative AI models, no principled approach has yet been proposed to determine this trade-off systematically \cite{jordon2022synthetic}.
 In fact, current methods for generating synthetic data exhibit limited flexibility in their handling of samples with varying levels of quality.
-To adapt the loss to various levels of synthetic data quality, some techniques, such as the approach by Jaine et al.~\cite{jain2024scaling} or that of Nakada et al.~\cite{nakada2024synthetic}, introduce hyperparameters to control the weights placed on the reconstruction errors corresponding to the original data and the synthetic data respectively, effectively putting less emphasis on the synthetic data if its quality is too low.
-But these methods are inherently inflexible and treat all generated datapoints similarly.
-In particular, these methods are unable to distinguish between good and bad synthetic examples, thereby effectively discarding all synthetic data points from distributions that produce mixtures of high-quality and low-quality outputs \cite{alaa2022faithful, rajeswar2023diversity,ravuri2019classification} .
-Finer methods, capable of operating effectively in high-variability ("high-temperature'') regimes and explicitly distinguishing high-quality generated samples from poor ones, are still lacking.
+To adapt the loss to various levels of synthetic data quality, some techniques, such as the approach by \citet{jain2024scaling} or that of \citet{nakada2024synthetic}, introduce hyperparameters to control the weights placed on the reconstruction errors corresponding to the original data and the synthetic data respectively, effectively putting less emphasis on the synthetic data if its quality is too low.
+But these methods are inherently inflexible and treat all generated data points similarly.
+In particular, these methods are unable to distinguish between good and bad synthetic examples, thereby effectively discarding all synthetic data points from distributions that produce mixtures of high- and low-quality outputs \citep{ravuri2019classification, alaa2022faithful}.
+Finer methods, capable of operating effectively in high-variability (``high-temperature'') regimes and explicitly distinguishing high-quality generated samples from poor ones, are still lacking.

 \paragraph{Contributions.} To bridge this gap, we introduce a principled filtering approach that selectively retains high-quality outputs with provable guarantees.
 Our method operates as a wrapper around existing generative AI-based data augmentation frameworks, enabling their use in high-temperature (high-variability) settings, while ensuring the quality of the generated content through conformal risk prediction.
 Specifically, our contributions include: \begin{enumerate}[noitemsep, topsep=-0.1em] \item A principled framework (Section~\ref{sec:algo}) for evaluating the quality of generated content, consisting of two primary components: \begin{enumerate}[label=(\alph*)] \item A scoring function that quantifies the quality of generated samples. \item A rejection threshold that specifies the minimum acceptable quality, calibrated using conformal risk prediction (Section~\ref{sec:crp}). \end{enumerate}